 - Keep all bystanders away.
 Before backing up, look to the rear and ensure that no one is behind the vehicle.
 Back up slowly. - Watch out for traffic when near or crossing roads.
 Always yield the right of way to pedestrians and other vehicles.
 This vehicle is not designed for use on streets or highways.
 Always signal your turns or stop early enough so other persons know what you plan to do.
 Obey all traffic rules and regulations. - Never operate the vehicle in or near an area where there is dust or fumes in the air which are explosive.
-The electrical and exhaust systems of the vehicle can produce sparks capable of igniting explosive materials. - Always watch out for and avoid low overhangs such as tree limbs, door jambs, over head walkways, etc. Make sure there is enough room over head to easily clear the vehicle and your head. - If ever unsure about safe operation, stop work and ask your supervisor. - Do not touch engine, transaxle, muffler, or muffler manifold while the engine is running or soon after it has stopped because these areas may be hot enough to cause burns. - If the machine ever vibrates abnormally, stop immediately, turn the engine off, wait for all motion to stop and inspect for damage.
-Repair all damage before resuming operation. - Before getting off the seat, do the following: - Stop movement of the machine. - Lower the bed. - Shut the engine off and wait for all movement to stop. - Set the parking brake. - Remove the key from ignition.
+The electrical and exhaust systems of the vehicle can produce sparks capable of igniting explosive materials. - Always watch out for and avoid low overhangs such as tree limbs, door jambs, over head walkways, etc. Make sure there is enough room over head to easily clear the vehicle and your head. - If ever unsure about safe operation, stop work and ask your supervisor. - Do not touch engine, transaxle, radiator, muffler or muffler manifold while engine is running or soon after it has stopped because these areas may be hot enough to cause burns. - If the machine ever vibrates abnormally, stop immediately, turn engine off, wait for all motion to stop and inspect for damage.
+Repair all damage before resuming operation. - Before getting off the seat: - Stop movement of the machine. - Lower bed. - Shut engine off and wait for all movement to stop. - Set parking brake. - Remove key from ignition. - Lightning can cause severe injury or death.
+If lightning is seen or thunder is heard in the area, do not operate the machine; seek shelter.